Analysis of a finite element method for PDEs in evolving domains with topological changes: Model problem and finite element method

 with initial condition $u(x,0)=u_0(x)$ for $x \in \Omega(0)$.
 As far as we know, well-posedness of this equation on an evolving domain with a topological change has not been studied in the literature so far.
 Here we \emph{assume} that there is a solution $u$ to \eqref{transport} with regularity

 for some integer $k \geq 2$.
 Clearly, if the evolving domain corresponds to two separated domains that merge, such a regularity assumption is not reasonable.
-On the other hand, for domain splitting with a smooth space--time domain, cf. Lemma~\ref{LemAss4}, we consider this to be a plausible assumption. \begin{remark}\rm A more physically motivated equation can be
+On the other hand, for domain splitting with a smooth space--time domain, cf. Lemma~\ref{LemAss4}, we consider this to be a plausible assumption.

+\begin{remark} \rm To analyze the well-posedness of \eqref{transport}, a standard approach is to first show \textit{a priori} estimates satisfied by any sufficiently regular solution.
+Assume $u\,:\,\Omega(t)\to\R$ is such a solution and $t\neq t_c$.
+The Reynolds transport theorem and \eqref{transport} yield: